Preparation for Electroplating

 A third reason for cleaning is to remove stains, oxide films, etc. Sometimes the process simply enhances cosmetic appeal.
 Cleaning also can facilitate handling, quality checking, visual acceptance, proper fixturing, etc.

 Degreasing is another primary reason for use of any cleaning operation.
 But for any further surface finishing to be done properly, removal of the film left by degreasing is required.
 At the same time, you should recognize that, while degreasing is an excellent in-process step and while you may get proper surface preparation in the alkaline cleaner station, it is likely that another step will be required to complete pretreatment for electroplating.
 The limitations on use of chlorinated solvents for degreasing have increased the value and potential of electrocleaning.

 It makes life a little easier if we have some general rules of thumb as to what can and cannot be cleaned with various types of alkaline cleaners.

 Any alkaline cleaner.
 Standard alkaline cleaners can be used on steels, stainless steels, tool steels, alloy steels, copper, nickel, nickel alloys, titanium, zirconium and lead/tin without causing a “cure worse than the disease” situation.

 Wipe.
-Using a fresh, clean, paper or cloth towel to wipe surfaces will show soils and smut remaining on the surface to be finished.
+Using a fresh, clean, towel to wipe surfaces will show soils and smut remaining on the surface to be finished.